treebuilder/aad-sso-enum-brute-spray/README.md

 If you're only interested in enumeration, just run as above for password spraying.
 Any return value of "bad password", or any value other than "no user",  would mean you've found a valid username.

+A return of "True" for a username means the password supplied is valid.

 ### Brute forcing

 To leverage the code for brute forcing, simply iterate over the password field instead of the username field: